-The board’s demographics and voting rights can change the course of the business without your control.
-Unless specifically stated, all directors have one vote.
+The board’s demographic and voting rights can change the course of the business without your control.
+Unless specifically stated in the articles or shareholders agreement, all directors have one vote.
 There are alternatives.
 It is possible to confer a director with a casting vote.
 The use of a casting vote prevents a deadlock at board meetings.

 The director does have various fiduciary duties which are implied into any director or non-executive director’s service agreement.
-The problem is the implied terms are limited.
-There are duties set out under the Companies Act but they are difficult to enforce in practice.
+The problem is that any implied terms are limited.
+There are duties set out under the Companies Act but they are often difficult to enforce in practice.

-There is a balance to be drawn between the right of a director to earn a living and the right of the employer to protect itself from unfair competition when the director leaves.
-Employment documentation clauses which do not hit the fine balance may be unenforceable.
-We are up to-date with this fast moving area of employment law.
+There is a balance to be drawn between the right of a director to earn a living, industry competition and the right of the employer to protect itself from unfair competition when the director leaves.
+Restrictive covenants which do not meet this fine balance may be unenforceable.
+Trade secrets always need protecting at director level.